This post contains affiliate links.

 Aggression between boars can be more direct, long-lasting, and dangerous to both animals and their human caretakers than attacks between sows.

-It’s important to understand the differences between Pigs,Hogs and Boars learn the facts in my post.
+It’s important to understand the differences between Pigs,Hogs and Boars learn the facts

 When boars are housed together, similar patterns of asserting dominance are exhibited to those experienced with sows.
 However, boars will be much more physically assertive and aggressive, rather than practicing the withdrawal techniques that sows will.
 And boars tend to be less conflict-averse and pain-averse, continuing fierce fights even after they are injured.